 What are they?

-- PBDEs are a class of chemical substances (which includes tetra-, penta-, hexa-, hepta-, octa-, nona- and decaBDE congeners) that are generally found in three commercial mixtures: PentaBDE, OctaBDE and DecaBDE
+- Polybrominated diphenyl ethers, also known as PBDEs, are a class of chemical substances (which includes tetra-, penta-, hexa-, hepta-, octa-, nona- and decaBDE forms) that are generally found in three commercial mixtures: PentaBDE, OctaBDE and DecaBDE.

 How are they used?

-- PBDEs can be found in many items, such as building and automobile materials, carpet underlay, furniture foam, and electrical and electronic equipment.
-Smaller markets include textiles, adhesives and sealants, rubber products and coatings
+- PBDEs can be found in many items, including products used by consumers (such as, carpet underlay, furniture foam, and electrical and electronic equipment) and building and automobile materials.
+Smaller markets include textiles, adhesives and sealants, rubber products and coatings.

-- The use of the PentaBDE and OctaBDE commercial mixtures has been phased-out internationally and in Canada since 2006
+- The use of the PentaBDE and OctaBDE commercial mixtures has been phased-out globally since 2006.

-- PBDEs were identified for screening assessment under the Canadian Environmental Protection Act, 1999, on the basis of their potential persistence and/or bioaccumulation in the environment, and inherent toxicity to organisms
+- PBDEs were identified for assessment under the Canadian Environmental Protection Act, 1999 (CEPA 1999), on the basis of their potential persistence and/or bioaccumulation in the environment, and inherent toxicity to organisms.

-- PBDEs can be released to the environment throughout their lifecycle, from the handling and manufacturing of the chemicals to the products which contain them
+- PBDEs can be released to the environment throughout their lifecycle.
+This includes from the handling and manufacturing of the chemicals to use of the products which contain them.

-- In September 2006, the Government of Canada published a risk management strategy for addressing releases of PBDEs in Canada
+- Following the publication of the screening assessments in 2006, the Government of Canada published a Risk Management Strategy for addressing releases of PBDEs in Canada.

-- The Government of Canada finalized the Polybrominated Diphenyl Ethers Regulations, which came into force on June 19, 2008, These Regulations prohibit the manufacture of all PBDEs in Canada, and restricting the import, use and sale of PBDEs found in commercial mixtures of greatest concern (Penta- and OctaBDE)
+- The Government of Canada finalized the Polybrominated Diphenyl Ethers Regulations, which came into force on June 19, 2008.
+These Regulations prohibit the manufacture of all PBDEs in Canada, and restrict the import, use, sale and offer for sale of PBDEs found in commercial mixtures of greatest concern (Penta- and OctaBDE).

-- Additional actions being developed to complement these Regulations include:
+- Additional actions have been or are being developed to complement these Regulations include: